Foundry376/Mathomatic-iOS/library/trunk/README.txt

 also be called from any C or C++ program, when linked with the static library created by "makefile.lib".

-Mathomatic is a free, portable, general-purpose CAS (Computer Algebra System) and calculator software that can symbolically solve, simplify, combine, and compare equations, perform complex number and polynomial arithmetic, etc.  It does some calculus and is very easy to use.
+Mathomatic is a portable, general-purpose CAS (Computer Algebra System) and calculator software that can symbolically solve, simplify, combine, and compare equations; perform complex number and polynomial arithmetic, etc.  It does some calculus and is very easy to compile and use.

 All software and documentation in this archive is copyrighted and made available under the GNU Lesser General Public License (LGPL) version 2.1 (see file "COPYING").
-Mathomatic comes with no warranty at all, but if you find any bugs, I will try to fix them.
+This means Mathomatic is free and comes with no warranty at all, but if you find any bugs, I will try to fix them.

                                   Compilation